MystenLabs/seal/crates/dkg-cli/README.md

     --old-share <MASTER_SHARE_VX>
 ```

-Share the file `message_P.json` with the coordinator.
+This command outputs `dkg-state/message_P.json`, where `P` is your party ID.
+Share this file with the coordinator.

-**For new members**: Just run the command without old share to initialize DKG state.
-No file is outputed or needed to be shared.
+**For new members**:

+Initialize your DKG state without providing an old share.
+No message file is generated.

 ```bash
 python crates/dkg-cli/scripts/dkg-scripts.py init-state -c dkg-state/dkg.yaml
 ```

+4. **Process messages and propose the rotation (Phase 3)**

-4. Wait for the coordinator to announce Phase 3 and download the directory `path/to/dkg-messages` containing all messages from the coordinator.
-Move it to the `dkg-state` directory and run the command to process them.
+Wait for the coordinator to announce **Phase 3 (Finalization)** and provide a directory containing all DKG messages (for example, `path/to/dkg-messages`).

+Move the directory into `dkg-state` and process the messages:

 ```bash
 mv path/to/dkg-messages dkg-state/